AdobeDocs/document-cloud-learn.en/help/sign/integrations/integrations-overview.md

     <div>
     <a href="marketo-salesforce-reminder.md"><strong>Send reminders using Adobe Sign for Salesforce and Marketovideo tutorial</strong></a>
     </div>
-    <em>In this video tutorial, you'll learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time</em>
+    <em>Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time</em>
     <br>
   </td>
   <td>